 He is a former Researcher at the Institute of Cognitive Technologies and Sciences (ISTC) of the National Research Council (CNR) in Rome, where he sought, in vain, to introduce a philosophical and/or psychoanalytic approach.
-He is President of the Institute of Advanced Studies in Psychoanalysis (ISAP) in Rome, and founded, in 1995, the European Journal of Psychoanalysis, and remains its Director, having had no success in finding someone crazy enough to take over.
-He collaborated or he continues to collaborate with a number of cultural journals scattered throughout the world, such as Telos (New York), Lettre Internationale (German, French, Spanish, Hungarian and Rumanian editions), Texte (Vienna), Journal for Lacanian Studies (London), American Imago, and L'évolution psychiatrique (Paris).
+He is President of the Institute Elvio Fachinelli (alias: Institute of Advanced Studies in Psychoanalysis) in Rome, and founded, in 1995, the European Journal of Psychoanalysis, and remains its Editor, having had no success in finding someone crazy enough to take over.
+He is member of the Editorial Board of American Imago, collaborated or he continues to collaborate with a number of cultural journals scattered throughout the world, such as Telos (New York), Lettre Internationale (German, French, Spanish, Hungarian, Italian and Rumanian editions), Texte (Vienna), Journal for Lacanian Studies (London), Division/Review (New York), Cliniques Mèditérranéennes (Marseille) and L'évolution psychiatrique (Paris).
 For Einaudi, he translated Jacques Lacan’s Séminaire XX: Encore.

 Born in Naples in 1948, he felt it was about time to make some of his writings available to those who will follow.